 The IBO PYP and IBO MYP programmes are not English language learning programmes.
 Students admitted to Manglerud International Classes (MIC) are required to have a level of competency in writing, reading and speaking English to enable them to fully participate in the programme without any additional English language support.

-- If there are more sibling applicants than there are places in each year level, then a ballot will be drawn to determine allocation of places
+• If there are more sibling applications than there are places, then a ballot will be drawn to determine allocation of places

-- Remaining applicants will be allocated any remaining places using a ballot system after being ranked by criteria
+• Remaining qualified applicants will be allocated any remaining places using a draw system after being ranked by criteria.

 Documentation - Please read through carefully and find the following documents for your application!